solsoftware/capsula/CONTRIBUTING.md

 ## Dist

 The source code is minified using grunt-contrib-uglify plugin.
 The minified files are placed in the `dist` folder.
-To minify source files (and perform tests agains minified files) run:
+To minify source files (and perform tests against the minified files) run:

 ```
 grunt testdist